Sub-goal 2: Economic equality

 Lower wages in occupations dominated by women

 The Swedish labor market is clearly gender-segregated.
-20 percent of all women and 17 percent of all men work in occupations with an even gender distribution.
+Twenty percent of all women and 17 percent of all men work in occupations with an even gender distribution.
 The vast majority thus work in occupations dominated by their own gender.
-To equalize gender segregation, half of all workers would need to change occupations.
+To equalise gender segregation, half of all workers would need to change occupations.

 Gender segregation has decreased over time, primarily because women have entered previously male-dominated occupations that require higher education.
 Men are still underrepresented in many female-dominated occupations.